Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions: Introduction

 \section{Introduction}

 This paper addresses surrogate modeling of piecewise continuous system responses in high-dimensional input spaces.
 In many engineering and scientific domains, system responses can exhibit abrupt jumps or sharp transitions under small input perturbations.
 For instance, in geostatistics, subsurface rock properties such as porosity and permeability can change dramatically at sedimentary interfaces, naturally giving rise to piecewise continuous behavior \citep{chiles2012geostatistics}.
 In materials science, first-order phase transitions (e.g., the ferromagnetic–paramagnetic shift at the Curie point) induce discontinuous changes in properties like magnetization and density \citep{park2022sequential}.
 In econometrics, regression discontinuity designs leverage sharp outcome changes at policy thresholds or eligibility cutoffs to identify causal effects \citep{kang2019errors}.
+In smart manufacturing systems, system performance may change abruptly as operating conditions approach capacity constraints \citep{Park23102025}.
 Developing surrogate models for piecewise continuous response surfaces is therefore essential for data-driven understanding and reliable uncertainty quantification of such systems.

 While Gaussian processes (GPs) offer a flexible Bayesian nonparametric surrogate model with uncertainty quantification capability, they typically rely on stationary kernels—such as the squared exponential—which assume that function behavior is homogeneous across the input space.
-These kernels induce strong correlations between nearby inputs and impose global smoothness, making them poorly suited for modeling abrupt changes or discontinuities~\citep{qiu2009jump}.
+These kernels induce strong correlations between nearby inputs and impose global smoothness, making them poorly suited for modeling abrupt changes or discontinuities~\citep{park2022jump}.